meteor/meteor/docs/client/common/principles.md

 - _Database Everywhere_.
 You can use the same methods to access your database from the client or the server.

 - _Latency Compensation_.
-On the client, Meteor does prefetching and model simulation to make it look like server method calls return instantly.
+On the client, Meteor prefetches data and simulates models to make it look like server method calls return instantly.

 - _Full Stack Reactivity_.
 In Meteor, realtime is the default.
 All layers, from database to template, update themselves automatically when necessary.